Bartuchy/recipes/README.md

 # Recipe book service

 In progress...
-Front off the app is in the different repo -> "recipes_front"
+Front off the app is in the another repo -> "recipes_front"

 ## As a user you will be able to:
 * register